 Take to the NCTC stage in one of our school-year performances!
-Most shows are double cast, with rehearsal one to two nights a week (some Saturdays).
+Shows are double cast, with rehearsal one to two nights a week (some Saturdays).
 Every cast member receives a free show t-shirt!
 While there is no cost to audition, if cast, there is a $275 participation fee.

 Based on Arnold Lobel’s well-loved books, the jazzy, upbeat score bubbles with melody.
 Part vaudeville, part make-believe, and all charm, A Year with Frog and Toad KIDS tells the story of a friendship that endures throughout the seasons.
 Please note that this show is a one-act, with a run-time of 45 minutes.